grimme-lab/xtb_docs/source/qcxms_doc/qcxms_run.rst

 The program basically runs in two modes: ``EI`` and ``CID``.
 Both methods require three individual steps to create the final spectrum.

 .. note::
-   The CID mode describes experimental features that are not yet released.
-The EI mode is not influenced hereby.
+   The QCxMS describes the new name for QCEIMS and includes the CID features that are not yet released.
-   For this reason, QCEIMS version 4.2 is currently the most recent version available.
+   However, the EI mode is not influenced hereby.
+Until publication, QCEIMS version 4.3 the most recent version of the program.
+For this reason, only the **EI** part is currently available.

 To obtain a QCxMS simulated mass spectrum, please follow this protocol: